midzer/beerbase/content/breweries/terrapin-beer-company/terrapin-all-american-imperial-pilsner.md

 This beer was brewed using only American malts, American hops, and American yeast.
 Who says you have to import ingredients from Germany to make a true Pilsner?

-Of course, this Pilsner is made â€œTerrapin Styleâ€.
-Hence the 75 B.U.â€™s, the 7.5% alcohol and the term â€œIMPERIAL Pilsnerâ€.
+Of course, this Pilsner is made â€œTerrapin Styleâ€�.
+Hence the 75 B.U.â€™s, the 7.5% alcohol and the term â€œIMPERIAL Pilsnerâ€�.